Petty cash

-Petty cash is a small amount of discretionary funds in the form of cash used for expenditures where it is not sensible to make any disbursement by cheque, because of the inconvenience and costs of writing, signing, and then cashing the cheque.
+Petty cash is a small amount of discretionary funds in the form of cash used for minor expenditures.

 The most common way of accounting for petty cash expenditures is to use the imprest system.
-The initial fund would be created by issuing a cheque for the desired amount.
-An amount of $100 would typically be sufficient for most small business needs as the expenses to be covered are for small amounts.
-The bookkeeping entry for this initial fund would be to debit Petty Cash and credit bank account.
-This cheque would then be cashed to acquire the actual cash needed for payments.
+The initial fund would then be created by issuing a check for the desired amount in which the bookkeeping entry would be to debit petty cash and credit bank account.
+This check would then be cashed to acquire the actual cash needed for payments.